AFTERCARE

 -

-If I gave you a clear sheet bandage to apply yourself, that means I wrapped you with a temporary black bandage or suranwrap when leaving your appointment, take that off after 2-12 hours max.
-Then wash tattoo with antibacterial soap and air dry or pat dry with clean paper towel.
+If I gave you a clear sheet bandage to apply yourself, take off the inital bangage in the shower and wash tattoo well to clean off excess plasma, ink, blood, with antibacterial soap and air dry or pat dry with clean paper towel.

 Then after you’ve washed and dried off your tattoo, you can put on the Second Skin.
 If your tattoo is in a hard-to-reach area, make sure to have someone else help you with this.